Costco Chicken Flautas (Organic) + Air Fryer Recipe

 I personally prefer the air fryer to the microwave or oven baking most foods from Costco.

 Unfortunately, market street doesn’t provide any air fryer instructions for these flautas.

 Here is how I cooked them in the air fryer:

 - Spray with cooking oil and heat for 10 total minutes.

 How many calories in the Chicken Flautas from Costco?

 Each flauta is considered one serving and contains 190 calories.
 There are 6 grams of fat, 25 grams of carbs, and 8 grams of protein.
 The carbs are on the higher end and will add up quickly when eating multiple flautas.

 Sodium is also on the higher side at 360 mg per serving or 16% of the recommended daily value.
-Sometime to keep in mind, when you are eating multiple of these Costco organic flautas.
+Something to keep in mind when eating multiple of these Costco organic flautas.

-I hate to say it, but Costco’s flautas were a let down.
-I had high expectations for these flautas because the packaging touted the organic and real ingredients that were used, in addition to these being refrigerated and not frozen.
+I hate to say it, but Costco’s flautas were a letdown.
+I had high expectations for these flautas because the packaging touted the organic and natural ingredients used, in addition to refrigerated and not frozen.

 I was expecting it to resemble a homemade flauta but instead got something much closer to a frozen food.
 The tortilla was great, but everything else fell flat.
 The filling was bland and filled with beans and corn.
 This is a pass for me.